 Although the rain ended by the start of the race, there were several small hills and a slightly aggressive wind gust that made the course challenging.
 The race directors had the course clearly marked with cones and signs and numerous volunteers throughout the course.

 Speaking of race volunteers, we runners really have to give a huge shout out to them.
 I love seeing the smiling faces and waving orange flags of race volunteers giving their time to cheer us on.
 Aside from the essential tasks of steering us in the right direction and passing out water cups, I have also seen volunteers lend their phones to runners, assist runners with gear, pick up sticks in the raceway and even stand over a hazard such as a pothole or ice, alerting runners to be cautious.
-We could not run these races without volunteers, and Lighthouse has some of the best.
+We could not run these races without volunteers, and Lighthouse has some of the no-mood-problems.com.

 Race finishers received a high five and words of encouragement at the end of the course from the race owner.
 All racers received a bright blue short-sleeved tech t-shirt and finish line goodies, including candy hearts and cookies, just in time for V-Day.
 A unique characteristic of Lighthouse events, medals were provided to first through tenth finishers in all age groups.